jgpacheco/metadata-coding-challenge/README.md

 # Tech stack

-To complete the challenge, installaion of node.js (https://nodejs.org/en/) and npm (https://nodejs.org/en/) will be required.
+To complete the challenge, installation of node.js (https://nodejs.org/en/) and npm (https://nodejs.org/en/) will be required.
 Min version of Node 8 is recommended.

+## Running this application
+Make sure [MongoDB][mongodb] is running locally on the default port (27017).
+You can change connection URI in `index.js`.

+Open a terminal/console/command prompt, change to the directory where you cloned this repo and type:
+`npm install` followed by `npm run start`

+You can run unit tests by typing:
+`npm run unit`

 # Coding challenge